How to Win CCDC: Competition Overview

 I want to give an example of an audit requirement, and a good response to it.

-If you look at this requirement, your auditor is going to ask what controls are in place to ensure privileged accounts are not used unless necessary.
-A good way to respond to this is saying "We have multiple accounts for administrative personnel.
+Looking at this requirement, your auditor is going to ask what controls are in place to ensure privileged accounts are not used unless necessary.
+Since you will want to abide by it, the proper control is offer 2 types of accounts.
+A normal user and and an administrator account.
+Admin accounts would only be provisioned to administrators and appropriately scoped to their role.
+Now, assuming you meet this requirement, a good way to respond to this is by saying "We have multiple accounts for administrative personnel.
 Our policy states they are to use an unprivileged account for day to day tasks, and privileged accounts when they need to perform administrative tasks."
 Then, show the auditor the policy document and proof of the control.
 In this case a screenshot of the language in the policy that shows that personnel are to meet the requirements outlined within the compliance framework.
 Secondly, you want to show a screenshot to the auditor 2 distinct, clearly labeled accounts for an administrative user.

 Wrapping up